robenkleene/thwomp/README.md

 ## Interface

 - Gain: Gain is on the far right
-- Oscillator Tabs: The four tabs on the left choose in oscillator, all of the rest of the sections are per oscillator
+- Oscillator Tabs: The four tabs on the left choose in oscillator, all of the rest of the sections (except Preset) are per oscillator

 ### Oscillator Section